What does the financial planner of the future look like?

 Ongoing turbulence within the financial services industry in Australia – and globally – is providing unprecedented opportunities for the next generation of aspiring financial planners and advisors.

-Market uncertainty and volatility, combined with an increasingly complex investment environment, makes financial planning and choosing the right investment strategy more challenging for the average Australian.
+Market uncertainty and volatility, combined with an increasingly complex investment environment, make financial planning and choosing the right investment strategy more challenging for the average Australian.
 The current low-yield environment, unstable property prices, and record-low interest rates are also creating ambiguity for investors seeking capital growth and stronger income returns.

 Set against the backdrop of the expected regulatory and public policy interventions flowing from the Financial Services Royal Commission, the need for astute financial planners has never been greater.